 Bring Your Anime Character to Life!

 I’ve been drawing anime for years just to kill time.
-Back in college, my school mates often ask me to do souvenir anime caricatures of themselves or their family members.
-Eye designs differ according to gender, age, and even character.
+Back in college, my school mates often asked me to do souvenir anime caricatures of themselves or their family members.
+Eye designs differ according to gender, age, and even characters.
 Well-made eyes will give a character more life, so let’s move on and begin the tutorial.

 Step-by-Step Guide to Shojo and Shonen Eyes

 I chose to start with anime girl’s eyes as it is the most basic.
 In the case of the shojo eyes, they tend to be bigger, rounder, more colourful and expressive.
 The eye design seems to denote femininity and youth.
-The same eye design is also used for younger shonen character or to some really androgynous bishounens.
+The same eye design is also used for younger shonen characters or for some really androgynous bishounens.